The Pearl Beverly Endowed Mentoring Scholarship

 Become a PB Mentoring Scholar - $5,000 Scholarship

-The Pearl Beverly Endowed Mentoring Scholarship is awarded to a current student who demonstrates a strong commitment to cultivating mentorship both at Baylor University and the broader Waco community.
-In addition to academic excellence, recipients are expected to actively engage in mentoring initiatives that promote personal and academic growth, foster inclusion, and build relationships.
+The Pearl Beverly Endowed Mentoring Scholarship is awarded to a current undergraduate student who demonstrates a strong commitment to cultivating mentorship both at Baylor University and the broader Waco community.
+In addition to academic excellence, recipients are expected to actively engage in mentoring initiatives that promote personal and academic growth, belonging, and build relationships.

-This scholarship aims to support need-based students who are passionate about making a lasting impact through mentorship, leadership, and community service, helping to build a more inclusive and empowering environment for all.
+This scholarship aims to support need-based students who are passionate about making a lasting impact through mentorship, leadership, and community service, helping to build a more welcoming and empowering environment for all.

 Recipients are awarded a maximum of $5,000 for one academic year.
-It is awarded to a recipient only once during their enrollment at Baylor University.
+Applicants must have completed at least one semester at Baylor University and have two semesters remaining.
+This scholarship is awarded only once during their enrollment at Baylor.

 Who Should Apply